Macauley Island

-Macauley Island is a volcanic island in New Zealand's Kermadec Islands, approximately halfway between New Zealand's North Island and Tonga in the southwest Pacific Ocean.
-It is part of a larger submarine volcano that features a 10.5 × 7 km wide underwater caldera northwest of Macauley Island.
+Macauley Island is a volcanic island in New Zealand's Kermadec Islands, approximately halfway between North Island of New Zealand and Tonga, in the south-west Pacific Ocean.
+It is part of a larger submarine volcano that features a 10.5 by 7 km wide underwater caldera (Note: A caldera is a circular depression produced usually by the collapse of a volcanic edifice after partial emptying of its magmatic system.) northwest of Macauley Island.
 Two islets, Haszard Island and Newcome Rock, lie east offshore of Macauley Island.
-The island is mostly surrounded by high cliffs that make accessing it difficult; the inland parts are mostly gently sloping terrain covered with ferns and grasses.
+The island is mostly surrounded by high cliffs that make it difficult to access; the inland parts are mostly gently sloping terrain covered with ferns and grasses.

-The island was formed during several volcanic episodes that produced mainly basaltic rocks as lava flows.
+The island formed during several volcanic episodes that produced mainly basaltic (Note: Basalt is a volcanic rock with a fine-grained texture, dark colours and a mafic composition.) rocks as lava flows.
 During the Holocene, a large explosive eruption produced the Sandy Bay Tephra; this eruption may have had a volume of more than 100 km3 and the Macauley caldera might have formed during that occasion.
-Later, the Haszard Formation built most of the current surface of Macauley Island.
-Two uncertain eruptions took place during the 19th century offshore Macauley Island; a hydrothermal vent system is active on Macauley Cone in the caldera.
+Later, most of the current surface of Macauley Island formed as the Haszard Formation.
+Two possible eruptions took place during the 19th century offshore Macauley Island; a hydrothermal vent system is active at Macauley Cone in the caldera.

-Macauley Island is an important breeding place for numerous seabirds, which come on land only to reproduce.
-While the island is uninhabited, Polynesians, and during the 19th century whalers, introduced goats, pigs and rats which damaged the island's ecosystem.
-During the 20th and 21st century these invasive species were largely eradicated, leading to a recovery of the previous vegetation.
+Macauley Island is an important breeding place for many seabirds, which come on land only to reproduce.
+The island is uninhabited but Polynesians and, during the 19th century, whalers introduced goats, pigs and rats which damaged the island's ecosystem.
+During the 20th and 21st centuries these invasive species were largely eradicated, leading to a recovery of the previous vegetation.
 The island is part of several protected areas.

 History

-Macauley Island was first seen by Westerners on 30 June 1788 aboard the Lady Penrhyn, but it is likely that Polynesians visited the island during the last 700 years despite the lack of direct archaeological evidence other than an obsidian flake discovered in 2015.
+Macauley Island was first seen by Westerners on 30 June 1788 aboard the Lady Penrhyn.
+It is likely that Polynesians visited the island during or after 1300 despite the lack of direct archaeological evidence other than a flake made out of obsidian discovered in 2015.
 They may have obtained obsidian from the island.
-The island was originally named Macaulay, after George Mackenzie McCaulay, alderman of the City of London who had contracted the voyage of the Lady Penrhyn.
+The island was originally named Macaulay after George Mackenzie McCaulay, an alderman of the City of London who had contracted the voyage of the Lady Penrhyn.
+A castaway depot was established on the north-eastern side of Macauley Island in 1888.

-Macauley Island and other Kermadec islands are part of New Zealand's territory since the 19th century; early explorers envisaged planting trees on Macauley Island and using the Kermadec islands as places to settle from New Zealand, and in 1957 were briefly considered as a potential testing ground for the British nuclear weapons programme.
-Archaeological excavations were conducted in 1990.
+Macauley Island and other Kermadec Islands have been part of New Zealand's territory since the 19th century.
+Early explorers envisaged planting trees on Macauley Island and using the Kermadec islands as places to settle from New Zealand.
+In 1957, the Kermadec Islands were briefly considered as a potential testing ground for the British nuclear weapons programme but were ruled out for logistical and political reasons.
+Archaeological excavations were conducted in 1990 on Macauley and Raoul Island.